davideliason/inspiring_pics_container/README.md

 5. Create Security Group tha allows SSH on port 22 and HTTP on port 80 Spin up an EC2 instance within the subnet

-# Now that thte infrastructure is in place...
+# Now that the infrastructure is in place...
 6.clone this repo into the instance
 7. Enter the following commands in the terminal:
 $ cd inspiring_pics_container
 $ docker build -t inspiring_pics_container .
 $ docker run -d -p 80:80 inspiring_pics_container

-# The serverr is running, visit the site
+# The serveris running, visit the site
 8. Obtain the EC2 public IPv4 IP address
 9. Enter the IPv4 IP address after http:// in the browser
 ex: http://18.246.149.207